Chart Color Schemes

 Wodonga features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 60.5% of all households, including 20.0% couples with children, 24.6% couples without children, and 14.6% single parent families.
-Non-family households comprise the remaining 39.5%, with lone person households at 36.3% and group households making up 3.2%.
-The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.4.
+Non-family households account for the remaining 39.5%, with lone person households at 36.3% and group households comprising 3.2%.
+The median household size is 2.2 people, which is smaller than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households